Destinations Greece Athens

 Kolonaki · Lykavittos

-The highest point in central Athens (277 m) — a pine-covered limestone hill that rises straight out of Kolonaki.
-Take the funicular from Aristippou Street (€13 return, €10 one-way) or walk up the hairpin path from the base in 25 minutes.
-The summit has a small whitewashed chapel (Agios Georgios), the open-air theatre (summer concerts), and a 360° view that includes the Acropolis below you and the Saronic Gulf in the distance.
-Time it for sunset and stay for the city lights.
+The highest point in central Athens (277 m), a pine-covered limestone hill that rises straight out of Kolonaki.
+Take the funicular from Aristippou Street (€13 return, €10 one-way), or walk the hairpin path from the base in 25 minutes.
+The summit holds a small whitewashed chapel (Agios Georgios), the open-air theatre (summer concerts), and a 360° view of the Acropolis below you and the Saronic Gulf beyond.
+Time it for sunset, and stay for the city lights.

 SunsetFunicular €13 returnOr 25-min walk